 1967 Campbell's Soup Paper Dress

-APPRAISER: Well, the dress, as you know, was made by Campbell's Soup-- because that's where you purchased it in 1967-- to sort of capitalize on a fad of women wearing paper dresses.
+Well, the dress, as you know, was made by Campbell's Soup, because that's where you purchased it in 1967 to sort of capitalize on a fad of women wearing paper dresses.
 It was a very short-lived fad.
 And here we can see the original label.
-This was made "one size fits all," and you could make it as short as you wanted by cutting it off.
-Now, there's one size fits all if you're not pregnant with twins.
+This was made one size fits all, and you could make it as short as you wanted by cutting it off.
 It's really fun to see a Warhol-inspired work on the ROADSHOW.
-And in the early '60s, Warhol kind of initiated the Pop Art movement by appropriating images from advertising and other commercial sources, and these images were meant to shock the viewer.
-Now they seem very tame.
-This dress is really sort of the ultimate symbol of disposability in modern culture-- a paper dress that you can only wear once or twice-- so it's great that you have preserved it as well as you have.
+It's great that you have preserved it as well as you have.
 Now, about a month ago, one of these sold for over $2,000.

-GUEST: I'll have to have my homeowner's insurance upped.
-Well, thank you very much.
-For a ten-dollar dress my wife never wore.
+I'll have to have my homeowner's insurance up.
+Well, thank you very much, that's... (laughs) For a ten-dollar dress my wife never wore!
 Oh, my God.
-Thank you.